casper-ecosystem/authorization-keys-example/tutorial/TUTORIAL.md

 ]
 ```

+The contract code in this example retrieves the set of authorization keys for a given deploy by calling the `runtime::list_authorization_keys` function.
+In other words, `list_authorization_keys` returns the set of account hashes representing the keys used to sign a deploy.
+Upon installation, the contract code stores the authorization keys for the installer deploy into a NamedKey.
+The contract also contains an entry point that returns the intersection of the caller deploy's, and installer deploy's authorization keys.
+The tests in this repository verify different scenarios and check the resulting intersection.

 **Note**: This tutorial highlights certain lines of code, but for a full working version of the code, visit [GitHub](https://github.com/casper-ecosystem/authorization-keys-example).